dash4vatar/goGrep/README.md

-# goGrep
+# rust-grep
-An implementation of Unix Command line tool - grep in Golang
+An implementation of Unix Command line tool - grep in Rust